 The Company also sponsors unfunded defined benefit postretirement plans that provide health care and life insurance to retired U.S. employees.
 On December 31, 2016, the access to retiree health care coverage was closed to all active employees who had previously met the qualification requirements.
 Instead, only existing retirees, as of January 1, 2017, qualifying for the plan and electing coverage will be provided a fixed amount to subsidize health care insurance purchased through other providers.
-Net periodic postretirement benefit costs were not material for the years ended December 31, 2021, 2020 and 2019.
+Net periodic postretirement benefit costs were not material for the years ended December 31, 2022, 2021 and 2020.

 Most employees outside the U.S. are covered by local retirement plans, some of which are funded, while other employees receive payments at the time of retirement or termination under applicable labor laws or agreements.

-As part of the acquisition of the BMO Global Asset Management (EMEA) business, some employees are covered by legacy pension plans.
 All plans are closed to new participants.
 The plans provide benefits calculated using salary data of the participants.
 The plans are based on final salary payments and benefits are adjusted in line with plan rules (e.g. in line with price inflation in the U.K.) once in payment during retirement.
 The level of benefits provided depends on the member's length of service and pensionable salary at retirement date or date of termination if earlier.